-People make places so it is relevant to mention one or two historical figures and those that today have strong ties to Herefordshire.
+People make places so we want to mention one or two historical figures and those that today have strong ties to Herefordshire.

 Most counties celebrate their famous sons and daughter but Herefordshire plays it low-key.
-Scratch the surface, though, and all sorts of interesting characters come from Herefordshire!
+Scratch the surface, though, and all sorts of interesting characters pop up from Herefordshire!

-Saints, martyrs and social reformers to explorers, a poet laureate and wartime heroes, Herefordshire characters have been active in many spheres.
+We’ve got saints, martyrs and social reformers to explorers, a poet laureate and wartime heroes.
+Herefordshire folk have been active in many spheres.
 Some were confidantes to royalty while others were larger-than-life personalities who became Inspiration for writers.

 While many notable Herefordians came from comfortable circumstances, others hail from humbler origins.
 Famous boxer Tom Spring was a Fownhope butcher.
 Herefordshire’s own Metaphysical poet, Thomas Traherne, was the son of a Hereford shoemaker.